 Protecting & Restoring Long Island's Peconic Bays

-Year-round and seasonal residents, and visitors play an active role in the PEP by supporting, promoting and participating in efforts to protect this not so hidden gem on the east end.
+Our community and visitors play an active role in the PEP by supporting, promoting and participating in efforts to protect this not so hidden gem on the East End.
 To view our upcoming events, visit our calendar of events.
 Never miss a volunteer opportunity by joining our mailing list and by following us on Facebook.

-The Peconic Estuary Program provides many opportunities for you to get involved by attending an educational event or volunteering through our ongoing programs.
+The Peconic Estuary Partnership provides many opportunities for you to get involved by attending an educational event or volunteering through our ongoing programs.

 Monitoring runs from May through June.
 You can join one event, attend multiple or become a site coordinator.

 To learn more, visit the New York Horseshoe Crab Monitoring Network website.

 Each spring Alewife return from the sea to our coastal bays and rivers to spawn in freshwater.
 This species plays an important role in the estuary food web as it is the prey of many species including the osprey and predatory fish including striped-bass and bluefish.
 PEP partners with Seatuck Environmental Association each year for the Alewife Monitoring Survey.
 Learn how you can help monitor the arrival of these fish for spring spawning season by attending a workshop.
 Workshops are held at the end of February and in March at multiple locations.
 For more information visit Seatuck Environmental Association’s alewife monitoring website.